 Since its inception the John Jones Surgical Society has been guided by a Steering Committee, with the support of the Department of Surgery Chair.
 A "Constitution and By-Laws" was drawn up and is continually refined as the Society matures.
 Click on the "By-Laws" link to view the Constitution.
 In 2007, the position of officers was formalized with Kenneth A. Forde, MD, co-founder of the Society, becoming its first President.
 Click on the "Officers and Committees" link for past and current committee members.

 Each year, the John Jones Surgical Society holds a reception at the American College of Surgeons Annual Clinical Congress.
 This is a wonderful opportunity to reconnect with friends and share the latest news.
-In addition, a John Jones Surgical Society Spring Meeting is held annually at Columbia University Medical Center, New York.
-Due to advancing technology, email has become the preferred mode of communication with telephone contact a close second.
-Invitations are emailed to all current members for both events and registration is done on-line.
+In addition, a John Jones Surgical Society Spring Meeting is held annually at Columbia University Medical Center, New York as well as a resident networking evening – a social event for residents, faculty and external alumni to mingle.
+Due to advancing technology, different forms of social media have become the preferred mode of communication.
+Invitations are emailed to all current members for events and registration is done on-line.
 Click on the "Events" link for more information.
-We look forward to celebrating our growth and success at both meetings.
+We look forward to celebrating our continued growth and success at future meetings.

-Alumni wanting to take a more active role in planning these meetings or in the running of the Society are welcome to address an email to our President, Andre Campbell, MD c/o Trisha or call 212.305.2735 between 8am – 4am (EST).
+Alumni wanting to take a more active role in planning these meetings or in the running of the Society are welcome to contact the current President, Stephanie L. Goff, MD, FACS at email@example.com.